panford/panford.github.io/_publications/startupfactory.md

 title: "Startup-factory Ghana"
 collection: featuredproject
 permalink: /publication/startupfactory
 excerpt: 'This paper is about the number 2.
-The number 3 is left for future work.'
+The number 3 is left for future work'
 <!--date: 2016/2017-->
 venue: 'Ghana-Germany'
 paperurl: 'https://startupfactoryghanablog.wordpress.com/ueber/'